Sumit-deshmukh/node-todo-cicd/README.md

 `node app.js`

-or Run by docker compose
+or run by docker compose

-test